VFK/gulp-html-replace/readme.md

 ### From 0.x to 1.x
 >This version introduces streaming support, less confusing API, new option *keepUnused* and full code overhaul.
-It also introduces some breaking changes but don't worry, you won't be needed to change your code, it's just a bit different syntax.
 * If you used single task like this: `htmlreplace('js', 'script.js')` just change it to `htmlreplace({js: 'script.js'})`
 * If you used single task with template: `htmlreplace('js', 'script.js', '<script="%s">')` change it to `htmlreplace({js: {src: 'script.js', tpl: '<script="%s">'})`
 * `files` renamed to `src`, see previous example.
 Rename if needed.

->That should be enough for you code to continue to work with the new version.

 ### From 1.1.x to 1.2.x
->This version switches to the new way of specifying options.
+>This version switches to the new way of specifying options which is more future-proof.
 Before it was `htmlreplace(tasks, keepUnassigned = false)`, now it's `htmlreplace(tasks, {keepUnassigned: false})`.
-No action required, old syntax will still work, but the second one is future-proof.
+No action required, old syntax will still work, but it is advisable to switch to the new syntax.

 [npm-url]: https://npmjs.org/package/gulp-html-replace
 [npm-image]: https://badge.fury.io/js/gulp-html-replace.png